boxyhq/website/blog/2022-04-10-add-saml-sso-to-remix-app.md

 To get going, you'll need a hosted instance of "SAML Jackson".
 Refer to the [documentation](https://boxyhq.com/docs/jackson/deploy/service) in case you're planning to deploy `Jackson` to your favorite hosting provider.
-Otherwise, fret not 🤗, we have a hosted instance (details below) of `Jackson`, that can be readily used to test out the SAML flow.
+Otherwise, fret not 🤗, we have a hosted instance (details below) of `Jackson`, that can be readily used without any configuration.

 ```bash
 Jackson Service : https://jackson-demo.boxyhq.com